 In the early weeks, 'topping up' with formula milk or giving your baby a dummy can lower your milk supply.

 It's important to breastfeed at night because this is when you produce more hormones (prolactin) to build up your milk supply.
 For more information on feeding at night and safe sleep see La Leche's safe sleep the breastfed baby.

 For more information please see Breastfeeding first days from NHS.uk.

+With the right information and support, most breastfeeding mothers will make plenty of breast milk and their babies will be contented and thrive.
 Frequent feeds can be a sign of inefficient milk transfer or low milk supply, but if baby has lots of wet and dirty nappies, is gaining weight well and is generally happy and healthy, then the frequent feeds are unlikely to be a sign of a problem.
 See ‘How can I tell breastfeeding is going well?’ page for more information and a checklist to reassure yourself all is well.
-If you have any queries, come along to a group for more support.

 - Breastfeeding after a c section

 - If your baby arrives early or unwell

 - How do I get my baby attached and feeding effectively?